Vatsal328/screen-time-monitoring-system/README.md

     ```bash
     ./screen-time-monitoring-system
     ```
-Alternatively, use the `run.bat` file to launch the application.
+Alternatively, use the `build.bat` file to create the application and then open the .exe file to use it.

 #### macOS
 1. Clone the repository or download the project files.